-The iPad and other Apple devices that use the new iOS7 operating system (iPod Touch and iPhone) recently received some updates in accessibility.
+The iPad and other Apple devices that use the new iOS8 operating system (like the iPod Touch and iPhone) recently received major updates in accessibility.
+There are some really big changes with this move to iOS8, so if you haven't updated your devices yet, now's the time to do it!

 In this article I'll outline some of my favorite features and link to other articles where you can read about particular features in more detail.
 Everyone has unique needs and Apple has taken many into consideration.
 Find which features make the most sense for your child so you can create an iPad designed specifically for them!